ruanbekker/ruanbekker.github.io/source/_posts/2019-04-02-setup-a-5-node-highly-available-elasticsearch-cluster.markdown

 }
 ```

-Let's have a look at our shards using the shards api, you will also see where each document is assigned to a specific shard, and also if its a primary or replica shard:
+Let's have a look at our shards using the Shards API, you will also see where each document is assigned to a specific shard, and also if its a primary or replica shard:

 ```
 $ curl http://127.0.0.1:9200/_cat/shards?v